threefoldtech/tfchain/docs/misc/adding_validators.md

 ## 2. Start the Validator Node

-You can start the TFChain node either using the binary or via Docker.
+You can start the TFChain node using either Docker, a Kubernetes deployment or the TFChain binary.

 ### Option A: Using Docker